tompazourek/Colourful/docs/topic-cylindrical-spaces.md

 # Cylindrical color spaces

-Many of the color spaces also have their cylindrical equivalents.
+Many of the color spaces also have their cylindrical equivalents (sometimes also called "polar" equivalents).
 A cylindrical color space usually consists of three channels:

 - Lightness channel, often denoted as "L"
 - Chroma (also chrominance or colourfulness) channel, often denoted as "C"